 Metal lids are exactly what they sound like — a cover that fits over another object in order to seal, secure or close it.
-Garbage can lids, circular screw top canister lids, metal fuse box covers, and metal cabinet doors are all types of lids.
+Garbage can lids, circular screw-top canister lids, metal fuse box covers, and metal cabinet doors are all types of lids.

 Commercial Metal Panels

 Sheet metal panels can be a confusing category, as the term is used to refer to two very different types of panels.
-There are architectural panels, which are primarily decorative in nature, which are often used for commercial building projects, but the majority of fabricated metal panels are smaller and simpler than these.
+There are architectural panels, which are primarily decorative in nature, and often used for commercial building projects, but the majority of fabricated metal panels are smaller and simpler than these.
 For instance, metal panels are often used to house electrical components when joined with other parts, such as covers and hinges.
 An excellent example of this is the common fuse box found in almost every electrified home and business.

 Fabricated Metal Enclosures